Interesting Facts about Rocks and 3 Different Types

 Types of Source Rocks

-The source rocks are mainly divided into four groups, namely:
+They are mainly divided into four groups, namely:

-3. Relic effective source rocks: are the effective source rocks that have stopped producing or expelling hydrocarbons, but have not exhausted their organic matter content.
+3. Relic effective source rocks: are the effective source rocks that have stopped producing or expelling hydrocarbon but have not exhausted their organic matter content.
 Due to the cooling and hypothermia occurring to the point where the rock cannot produce carbohydrates.

 Types of Organic Matter in Source Rocks